-In the United States, there are two main species of hermit crabs found as pets: Coenobita clypeatus (goes by a varity of names such as Caribbean crab, purple pincher crab, land hermit crab, tree crab, or soldier crab) and Coenobita compressus (Ecuadorian Crab or E-Crab).
+In the United States, there are two main species of hermit crabs found as pets: Coenobita clypeatus and Coenobita compressus (Ecuadorian Crab or E-Crab).
 Other species are also kept as pets in other parts of the world, such as the Australian land hermit crab (Coenobita variabilis), and the strawberry land hermit crab (Coenobita perlatus).

-- Hermit-Crabs.com - another very thorough site about the care of land hermit crabs.
+- Hermit-Crabs.com - A very thorough site about the care of land hermit crabs.